swag2716/Expense-tracker-app/README.md

 • A full-stack expense management application using Flutter for frontend and Golang with the gin/gonic framework for backend.
 • Integrated JWT authentication to provide secure user registration and login functionality.
 • Utilized the shared preferences package in Flutter to implement local storage
+• Integrated MongoDB as the backend database to store and manage expense data on the server side.